defenseunicorns-partnerships/wfapi/argo-server-client/docs/ArtifactServiceApi.md

 <a id="artifactservicegetoutputartifactbyuid"></a>
 # **ArtifactServiceGetOutputArtifactByUID**
-> System.IO.Stream ArtifactServiceGetOutputArtifactByUID (string uid, string nodeId, string artifactName)
+> FileParameter ArtifactServiceGetOutputArtifactByUID (string uid, string nodeId, string artifactName)

 Get an output artifact by UID.